• Tax & Advisory

 Penalties for Not Maintaining Accounts

-Companies that fail to maintain accounts face fines between AED 10,000 and AED 200,000.
+Companies that fail to maintain accounts face fines of AED 15,000, rising for repeated violations.
 The amount can increase based on the type of violation.
 Free zones such as DMCC may charge up to AED 5,000 per month.
 A company may also face trade license renewal issues.
 Poor records also increase the risk of problems during FTA audits.
 This can lead to further penalties.

 Additional Consequences